Baris000-eng/Software_Engineering_Term_Project/README.md

 Need For Spear Term Project for COMP302-Software Engineering class.
+(Including weekly agendas, and reports prepared in an agile and iterative approach.

 Team Members: